rswinkle/sdl_img/README.md

     ./sdl_img -f image_name.jpg  (to start in full screen mode)

 The first will open in "File Selection" mode since you didn't provide it any images.
-The second ill open image_name.jpg and all files with recognized image extensions in the same directory.
+The second will open image_name.jpg and all files with recognized image extensions in the same directory.
 On Windows that would be `sdl_img.exe`, but better to just right click on an image of each type and change the default application to be sdl_img.exe and then double clicking any image of that type